Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 selected, the presentation reverts to a B-Scope display.

-In MAP PPI, the application of the Along Track and Cross Track cursors and Target Injection do not apply a target lockon; instead, the action triggers the ground tracking interaction with the INS and WRCS, and this is referenced on the display with the cursors moving relative to the selected reference point, or the programmed RIP offset.
+In MAP PPI, the application of the Along Track and Cross Track cursors and Target Injection do not apply a target lock-on; instead, the action triggers the ground tracking interaction with the INS and WRCS, and this is referenced on the display with the cursors moving relative to the selected reference point, or the programmed RIP offset.